Couple in eluding case will be tried together

 Ronnie Demone Crawford Jr., 42, and Tasheena Savage, 34, denied felony charges in Douglas County District Court on Tuesday.

-Neither waived their right to a speedy trial and District Judge Tod Young set an Oct.
-2-7 trial date, with pretrial motions set for Sept.
+Neither waived their right to a speedy trial and District Judge Tod Young scheduled the trial for Oct.
+2-7, with pretrial motions Sept.
 19.

 Crawford is being held in lieu of $50,000 bail on charges of conspiracy to elude, attempted eluding, assault with a deadly weapon, possession of a device designed to increase the rate of fire and being a habitual criminal.